dlstreamer/pipeline-server/README.md

 ## Build and Run Video Analytics Serving

 Video Analytics Serving may be modified to co-exist in a container alongside other applications or can be built and run as a standalone service.

-### DISCLAIMER
-**IMPORTANT:** Video Analytics Serving is provided as a pre-production _sample_.

-The project provides a reference architecture with straightforward examples to accelerate your implementation of a solution.
-However, it is **_not intended for production without modification_**.
-In addition to modifying pipelines and models to fit your use cases, you must harden security of endpoints and other critical tasks to secure your solution.

 ### Building